 Warning!
 Animals chew through cables.
 Make sure your cables are not within 'eating distance' of your test subjects!

-A: Yes, it works with Microsoft Windows XP, Windows 7/32 bit and Windows 7/64bit.
+A: Yes, it works with Microsoft Windows 7, Windows XP but we recommend upgrading to Windows 7 or Windows 10.

 A: Yes we do for those test systems which require computers.
 The computer is delivered with your system completely configured and tested with the product you ordered.

 A: That depends on the system…and the age of the system:

 A: Yes; SDI can convert your current equipment to USB for a fee to accommodate a new computer that no longer has the PCI slots.
 Please email Sales@sandiegoinstruments.com

 A: Yes we use Dropbox.
 Please send an e-mail to SDI at email@example.com and the information required to use our FTP site will be sent to you.

 A: Go to the Freeze Monitor ‘ini’ file and change “numchambers =” to the correct number of chambers attached to your freeze monitor system.

 A: The mouse start box makes your test more consistent because it reduces the size of the start chamber.
 This more readily orients the mouse toward the shock (dark) chamber, and reduces the time to shock (dark) chamber entry.